Detecting many-body Bell non-locality by solving Ising models

-Moving on to many-body systems, we consider the 2$d$ transverse-field Ising model at its quantum-critical (QC) point.
-Here, the quantum data consist of the net magnetization and pair correlation functions.
-In the SI we show that our approach reconstructs a permutationally-invariant Bell inequality violated by the quantum data.
+\emph{Bell inequality for the quantum Ising model at its quantum-critical point.} Moving on to many-body systems, we consider the 2$d$ transverse-field Ising model at its quantum-critical (QC) point.
+Here, the quantum data consist of the net magnetization and pair correlation functions, and our approach reconstructs a permutationally-invariant Bell inequality violated by the quantum data \cite{SM}.
 The relevant inequality, first identified in Ref.~\cite{Turaetal2014}, is violated by strongly squeezed states \cite{Schmiedetal2016,Engelsenetal2017,Pigaetal2019}, and squeezing is also a property of the QC point in question \cite{FrerotR2018}.
-Yet our approach allows us to make a stronger statement, namely that-- given the $(N,2,2)$ scheme with measurement bases suggested by Ref.~\cite{Schmiedetal2016} -- a symmetric Bell inequality is the one maximally violated by quantum data that are not at all symmetric (unlike those produced in the experiments of Refs.~\cite{Schmiedetal2016,Engelsenetal2017}), because of the spatial decay of correlations functions at criticality.
+Yet our approach allows us to make a stronger statement, namely that -- given the $(N,2,2)$ scheme with measurement bases suggested by Ref.~\cite{Schmiedetal2016} -- a symmetric Bell inequality is the optimal one, namely the one which is most strongly violated, for quantum data that are not at all symmetric (unlike those produced in the experiments of Refs.~\cite{Schmiedetal2016,Engelsenetal2017}), because of the spatial decay of correlations functions at criticality.

-We conclude our article by focusing on the equilibrium states of a paradigmatic quantum spin-lattice model, namely the quantum Heisenberg antiferromagnet (QHAF) with Hamiltonian $\hat{\cal H} = J \sum_{\langle ij \rangle} \hat{\bm S}^{(i)} \cdot \hat{\bm S}^{(j)}$, where $\hat {\bm S}^{(i)}$ are quantum $S=1/2$ operators, and the sum runs over pairs of nearest neighbors on a hypercubic lattice with an even number of sites.
+\emph{Bell inequality for Heisenberg antiferromagnets.} We conclude our article by focusing on the equilibrium states of a paradigmatic quantum spin-lattice model, namely the quantum Heisenberg antiferromagnet (QHAF) with Hamiltonian $\hat{\cal H} = J \sum_{\langle ij \rangle} \hat{\bm S}^{(i)} \cdot \hat{\bm S}^{(j)}$, where $\hat {\bm S}^{(i)}$ are quantum $S=1/2$ operators, and the sum runs over pairs of nearest neighbors on a hypercubic lattice with an even number of sites.
 The ground state of this model realizes a global singlet, namely a many-body generalization of the Bell pair considered above.
-We focus on a $(N,k,2)$ scenario, with $k\ge 3$ measurements per spin along axes ${\bm n}_a$ $(a=0,1,...,k-1)$, and we consider a uniform measurement strategy in which the axes are coplanar and form an angle $a\pi / k$ with a given reference axis (this turns out to be optimal) -- see Fig.~\ref{Fig2}A. Feeding our algorithm with the two-point correlation function of the 2$d$ QHAF as quantum data, we discover that the latter violate the following symmetric Bell inequality
+We focus on a $(N,k,2)$ scenario, with $k\ge 3$ measurements per spin along axes ${\bm n}_a$ $(a=0,1,...,k-1)$, and we consider a uniform measurement strategy in which the axes are coplanar and form an angle $a\pi / k$ with a given reference axis (this turns out to be optimal \cite{SM}) -- see Fig.~\ref{Fig2}A. Feeding our algorithm with the two-point correlation function of the 2$d$ QHAF with $k=3$ measurements as quantum data, we discover that the latter violate the following symmetric Bell inequality